 \section{Discussion}

-The relationship between initial guess quality and computational cost demonstrates the robustness advantage for the dimer acceleration.
+The relationship between initial guess of the path and computational cost demonstrates the advantage for the dimer acceleration.
 As shown in Figure \ref{fig:brms_pes}, the scaling profiles diverge as the initial root mean square deviation of atomic positions distance to the transition state (\(RMSD_{I,S}\)) increases.
 For good estimates of the initial saddle configuration, (\(RMSD_{I,S}< 0.3 \AA\)), the performance remains parity-bound.
-In the regime of poor initialization (\(RMSD_{I,S}> 0.6 \AA\)), CINEB exhibits a steep efficiency penalty, whereas RONEB maintains a flatter cost trajectory.
-This confirms that the decoupling of the reaction path allows the dimer method to recover efficiently from poor starting geometries without the path-elasticity artifacts that hamper the NEB.
-Similar effects exist for other acceleration schemes \cite{goswamiEfficientImplementationGaussian2025}, in all cases, we expect systems which take more iterations to have better gains from such techniques.
+In the regime of poor initialization (\(RMSD_{I,S}> 0.6 \AA\)), CI-NEB exhibits a steep efficiency penalty, whereas OCI-NEB maintains a consistently lower cost trajectory.
+This confirms that the decoupling of the reaction path allows the dimer method to recover efficiently from poor starting geometries.
+The relation between distance to the point of interest and improvements from acceleration follows the trends of other methods \cite{goswamiEfficientImplementationGaussian2025}.
+In all cases, we expect systems which take more iterations to have better gains from such techniques.